wraith11/Lighttable/README.md

 ## Notice: AI-Generated Software

 This project was **created predominantly with the assistance of AI (Large Language Models)** – including large parts of the source code, the architecture and this document.
 It is the result of a collaboration between the author and AI-powered development tools.
-The logic of several complex systems (e.g. the Fog-of-War base system, the wall-overlap solution) is based on the author's ideas and was implemented and maintained with AI.
+The logic of several complex systems is based on the author's ideas and was implemented and maintained with AI.